stanjosh/bootcamp-project-1/README.md

 I find an iteractive game called Rock Paper Scissor where I pick from a random list of opponents (robots).
 I can challenge the robots to the best 2 out of three games wins match.
 The game features a rematch button or you can challenge a new robot.
+The list of robots is randomly selected from the RoboHash API.